 The first book I bought to learn about sourdough was Emilie Raffa's Artisan Sourdough Made Simple.
 This recipe is inspired by the sourdough dinner rolls that are in that book.
 I've made these rolls thousands of times!
 Every time I make them, everyone loves them!

 With the Fall here and Winter in New England just around the corner, you better believe I'll be giving my sourdough starter a good workout!
-These would be perfect to dunk in Roasted Broccoli and Cauliflower soup, roasted cherry tomato soup, or Instant Pot lentil soup.
+These would be perfect to dunk in New England clam chowder, Roasted Broccoli and Cauliflower soup, roasted cherry tomato soup, or Instant Pot lentil soup.

 - Why You'll Love These Dinner Rolls